eosnetworkfoundation/grant-framework/applications/ShuFanNFT.md

 - The ShuFan NFT project was launched in March 2021 and has been running on EOS for more than 15 months.
 - Up to now, the [shufan.free collection](https://eos.atomichub.io/explorer/collection/shufan.free) has reached 1270 EOS in sales, [ranking 18th on the entire network](https://eos.atomichub.io/ranking), and it is also the **only** illustration art collection on the list.
 - The recently released popular work is the [panda series](https://eos.atomichub.io/profile/shufan.free#sets-shufan.free-0-0), which includes 4 panda-related illustrations, and refreshed the one mint (100 $EOS) and one selling (150 $EOS) price.
-- At present, the basic settings of NFT project management, the structure of the media platform, and the IP construction of the ShuFan NFT brand have been completed.
+- At present, the basic settings of [NFT project on EOS](https://eos.atomichub.io/profile/shufan.free#listings) management, the structure of the media platform([Twitter](https://twitter.com/ShuFanNFT), [Discord](https://discord.gg/NkJAnGK9ZA), [Website](https://shufannft.carrd.co/), etc.), and the IP construction of the "ShuFan NFT" brand have been basically completed.
-- The ShuFan NFT project is still in the initial stage, and the community influence is still small.
-The best-selling shufan.free collection currently has only [49 NFT users](https://eos.atomichub.io/explorer/collection/shufan.free#accounts) (including ShuFan himself), which is only a tiny fraction of the current total of more than 5 million EOS accounts.
+- However, the ShuFan NFT project is still in the initial stage, and the community influence is still small.
+The best-selling [shufan.free](https://eos.atomichub.io/explorer/collection/shufan.free) collection currently has only [49 NFT users](https://eos.atomichub.io/explorer/collection/shufan.free#accounts) (including ShuFan himself), which is only a tiny fraction of the current total of more than 5 million EOS accounts.
-- Shu Fan is now constantly creating new artworks and making a series of promotion plans.
+- ShuFan is now constantly creating new artworks and making a series of promotion plans.

 ## Development Roadmap

 **Marketing Roadmap**

-The first milestone (2 months duration) is to: 1) release at least 6 new illustrations, 2) add at least 100 twitter followers, 3) NFT sales exceeding 100 EOS.
+The 2 milestones (2 months duration) are to: 1) release at least 6 new illustrations, 2) add at least 80 twitter followers, 3) NFT sales exceeding 120 EOS.

 ### Overview

 - **Total Estimated Duration:** 2 months (for the first milestone)
 - **Full-Time Equivalent (FTE):**  2 FTE
-- **Total Costs:** 10,000 USD (for the first milestone.
+- **Total Costs:** 10,000 USD (for the first 2 milestones.
 The whole project is long term.)

 ### Milestone 1 — Prove ShuFan's innovative ability and the market potential of illustration NFTs - The initial stage 01.